TorchlightSoftware/loopback-sane-middleware/README.md

 }
 ```

-The `before` and `run` parameters both support arrays, so you can apply middleware conveniently to large portions of the app.
+The `on` and `apply` parameters both support arrays, so you can apply middleware conveniently to large portions of the app.

 ## Intercepting HTTP Options